the pull

 Watching.

 Its stare burned into my back like a laser.
-The hairs on my neck rose, my skin crawled.
+My skin crawled.
+The hairs on my neck rose.

 Mom’s voice sliced through the room.

-“Whatever you are,” Her tone was clear and sharp, “leave my daughter alone.”
-I guess she felt it too.
+“Whatever you are,” she said, tone sharp and steady, “Leave my daughter alone.”

 She looked at me, shaken.